mspnp/go-batcher/README.md

 There are a couple of scenarios I want to call attention to...

-- Reserved plus Shared Capacity: Using 100% reserved capacity reduces latency and using 100% shared capacity is very cost efficient, however, it is generally best to find a happy middle-ground - a small amount of reserved capacity and the rest as shared capacity.
+- ReservedCapacity plus SharedCapacity: Using 100% ReservedCapacity reduces latency and using 100% SharedCapacity is very cost efficient, however, it is generally best to find a happy middle-ground - a small amount of ReservedCapacity and the rest as SharedCapacity.

 - Operations per Second: If you want to limit the number of Operations per second rather than on the cost of those operations.
 You can create all Operations with a cost of 1 and set the capacity appropriately.